SUwonglab/PECA/README.md

 ## Run PECA:

-1, edit the two input in run_PECA.sh files, sampleName and genome.
+1, edit the two input in run_PECA.sh files, sampleName and genome (line 10 and 11 in run_PECA.sh).

 2, Put the input files in folder named ./Input.
-Three files: ${SampleName}.txt, ${SampleName}.bam, ${SampleName}.bam.bai
+Three files: ${SampleName}.txt, ${SampleName}.bam, ${SampleName}.bam.bai. ${SampleName}.txt is gene expression file containing two columns (tab delimited), gene Symbol and FPKM (or TPM). ${SampleName}.bam is chromatin accessibility data, DNase-seq or ATAC-seq. ${SampleName}.bam.bai is the index file of bam file.
+Please see the example of RAd4 in the ./Input directory.

 3, bash run_PECA.sh